 The main difference between Uber and Via is that the latter may carry several passengers who don’t know each other and it drops off passengers on the corner of a block nearest to the destination (drop-off location).
 Also, Via charges a flat rate for rides, which is usually low.

-Basically, Via is hybrid of Uber and a public bus.
-It’s a dynamic bus line that will allow Los Angeles commuters pay with their TAP account, LA’s public transport fare card.
+Basically, Via is a hybrid of Uber and a public bus.
+It’s a dynamic bus line that will allow Los Angeles commuters to pay with their TAP account, LA’s public transport fare card.

 Metro officials promise to make the project as affordable as possible and offer a reduced fare rate; but will Via ridesharing service be safer than Uber or traditional buses?

 In Los Angeles, Via will operate to and from three major Metro stations in the city, which are, needless to say, some of the city’s busiest streets where many motor vehicle accidents occur every hour.

 The number of pedestrians, cyclists, and drivers killed in Los Angeles traffic has been rising sharply in recent years, while traffic accidents, including car, bicycle, and Metrolink accidents have been on the rise.

 Fact: more than 50,000 traffic collisions occur in Los Angeles every year, with traffic fatalities ranging between 200 and 400 annually.